babycamel/advfish/licensing.md

 ## Day 3

 - N country model presentation
+- Some fair division allocation and claims rules
 - Discussion

 ## Day 4 Empirical estimation of the N-country model and policy